Siva Shankar Baba

+Siva Shankar Baba (சிவ சங்கா் பாபா) (born on 28 January 1949) is a Hindu Spiritual Leader, based at Kelambakkam, Chennai, Tamil Nadu.
+He preaches the concept of practicing renunciation in common living.
+This is based on the concept that spiritual influence should have a maximum outreach in the society and not be restricted to any specific sect of the society.
+Baba believes in incorporating harmonious best practices from multiple existing religions and that there should be no oppression or discrimination based on religion, caste, creed or social status.
+He seeks to introduce a revolution in how people perceive spirituality and plays the role of a spiritual revolutionary aside from being a spiritual leader.

+Though Baba had been associated with controversies, he is in person a non-controversial individual - as quoted by himself in his interview to NewsGlitz - and lives a minimalist life with tall visions for those around him.”

 Early life

 Siva Shankar was born 28 January 1949, to Narayana Sharma and Vijayalakshmi in the Alangayam village, near Vaniyambadi in the Vellore district (now comes under Tirupathur district) of Tamil Nadu.
 He went to the University of Madras, completing his chemistry and post graduations in the Chartered Institute of Logistics and Transport (London), the Indian Institute of Road Transport (Pune) and the Institute of Rail Transport (Delhi).
 He is the founder of Sushil Hari International Residential School in Kelambakkam (Chennai).

 Visions

 On 26 January 1984, Siva Shankar was present at an annual Abhishekam for Muruga at the Ratnagiri Murugan temple.
 The resident guru, Balamurugan, then wrote a note to Siva Shankar: “Within this month-end there will be a welcome turning point in your life.
 God’s blessings”.
 In the early morning of the following day, Siva Shankar claimed that the 17th century saint Raghavendra Tirtha appeared physically before him, giving him a vision of his own dead body.